Josh Mauro: Pittsburgh Steelers

-Arizona Cardinals
+Arizona Cardinals (first stint)

 After his release from the Steelers, Mauro signed with the Arizona Cardinals.
 During his rookie season in 2014, Mauro played 5 games with 6 tackles and a pass defended.
 In 2015, he played 14 games with 15 tackles, 1 sack, 1 pass defended, 2 forced fumbles, and 1 fumble recovery.

 In 2016, Mauro started 13 of 15 games he played in recording a career-high 42 tackles and 13 tackles for loss.
 Set to be a restricted free agent in 2017, Mauro signed a two-year contract to remain with the Cardinals on January 12, 2017.

 On March 16, 2018, Mauro was released by the Cardinals.

 New York Giants

 On March 19, 2018, Mauro signed with the New York Giants reuniting with his former defensive coordinator in Arizona, James Bettcher.

 On March 23, 2018, Mauro was suspended without pay for the first four games of the 2018 regular season for violating the NFL policy on performance enhancing substances.

 After being reinstated from his suspension, he recorded a tackle in the Giant's Week 5 loss to the Carolina Panthers.
 After the bye week and the trading of Damon Harrison, he was named the starting defensive end next to defensive tackle B. J. Hill and nose tackle Dalvin Tomlinson.
 In his first game as a starter for the Giants, a win against the San Francisco 49ers, he recorded 5 tackles.
 In a Week 11 win against the Tampa Bay Buccaneers, he recorded 4 tackles.
 Mauro would remain the starting 5-tech defensive end for the rest of the 2018 season and finished with 28 total tackles (17 solo and 11 assists), 1 sack, 4 tackles for a loss, and 1 QB hit.